collaborativebioinformatics/imavirus/README.md

 ![](https://github.com/collaborativebioinformatics/imavirus/blob/10e9939a319b1c3306493a512a61ac25b1e9aeeb/snapshort_01.png)
 ***Figure 4: STAR notes chimeric reads (Figure 2), recapitulating an HIV transgene insertion half-site in mouse Dcaf15.
 The other site on chr8 is in Cdc2a, which is our of frame.***

+## Acknowledgements

+We'd like to thank the organizers of the current Hackathon.
+We'd like to thank Daniel Cameron for helpful comments.

 ## Sources